MyCaffe/MyCaffe/README.md

 IMPORTANT: The open-source MyCaffe project on GitHub is considered 'pre-release' and will have bugs.
 When you find bugs or other issues, please report them here - or better yet, get involved and propose a fix!

+We have several new models supported by MyCaffe with the train_val and solution prototxt ready to go:
-MyCaffe now supports source and target datasets and the gradient reversal layer which allow implementing Domain-Adversarial Neural Networks (DANN) as described in [2].
-MyCaffe also now supports the ResNet-56 on the Cifar-10 dataset as desscribed in [3].
+ - Domain-Adversarial Neural Networks (DANN) as described in [2] with support for source and target datasets.
+ - ResNet-56 on the Cifar-10 dataset as described in [3].
+ - Deep convolutional auto-encoder neural networks with pooling as described in [4].

 [1] [Caffe: Convolutional Architecture for Fast Feature Embedding](https://arxiv.org/abs/1408.5093) by Yangqing Jai, Evan Shelhamer, Jeff Donahue, Sergey Karayev, Jonathan Long, Ross Girshick, Sergio Guadarrama, and Trevor Darrell, 2014.